 Element One: The Defendant Owed You a Duty of Care

-In some cases, duty is easy to prove.
+In a negligence claim, the defendant must have owed the plaintiff a duty of care.
+In some cases, this responsibility is easy to prove.
 For example, a trucker owes other cars on the road a duty to drive carefully.

 Element Two: The Defendant’s Conduct Breached this Duty of Care

 If the defendant owes you a duty of care, they typically need to use the care that a reasonably prudent person would exercise.
 For example, drivers must use the care that other careful drivers would use.
 This standard doesn’t require that people be perfect, but they can’t be more careless than a reasonable person.

 This standard might also be determined by the industry a person works in or any special training or knowledge a person has.
 For example, a doctor must act as a reasonable doctor would act in similar circumstances.

 A breach simply means the defendant did not act how a reasonable person would act in the same situation.
 For example, a driver who texts while driving has breached the duty they owe to other drivers to pay attention to the road.